Growing Up (10), a true kind of short love story - life lessons

 Forgive

-From the outside, it might not be obvious that I discovered God, and my relationship with my parents remained the same.
+From the outside, it might not be obvious that I discovered God, and my relationship with my parents remained the same broken one.
 They seemed to have accepted their lives, but as someone growing up, I was still searching and trying to find my own way.
-Even though both of them made the first 20 years of my life miserable, it took me some years to find the power to forgive my parents and pray for their souls in Christ.
+Even though both of them made my first 20 years of my life miserable, it took me some time to find the power to forgive my parents and pray for their souls in Christ.
 As Jesus endured the cross, he said, "Father, forgive them, for they do not know what they are doing (Luke 23:34)."
-I went through pain and suffering due to my parents, and letting go was hard and challenging, but finally I chose to followed Christ and gave in.
+I went through pain and suffering because of my parents, and letting go was hard and very challenging - I am made of blood.
+But finally, I chose to followed Christ's example and gave in.

-Many Bible verses emphasize the need and importance for forgiveness, and in my own experience, a heavy burden was lifted off my shoulders.
-I felt light and free to focus on what I have, what drives me forward rather than what holds me back.
-I used this newfound freedom not for grudges or biases, but to thank God, to learn, grow, and improve so I could positively influence others.
+Numerous Bible verses highlight the necessity and significance of forgiveness, and in my personal experience, I felt a significant burden lifted from my shoulders.
+Although I still hunch, I felt light and free to concentrate on what I possess and what propels me forward, instead of what restrains me.
+I utilized this newfound freedom not for harboring grudges or biases, but to express gratitude to God, to learn, to grow, and to improve so I could positively impact others.

 "14 For if you forgive others people when they sin against you, your heavenly Father will also forgive you.
 15 But if you do not forgive others their sins, your Father will not forgive yours sins."
 (Matthew 6)